Upsonic/gpt-computer-assistant/README.md

 ### Adding Custom Tools | NEW

-Now you are able to add custom tools that run in the agentic infra and assistant procceses.
+Now you are able to add custom tools that run in the agentic infra and assistant processes.

 ```python